pantheon-systems/documentation/source/docs/articles/sites/migrate.md

 <div class="alert alert-danger" role="alert"><h4>Reminder</h4>Importing automatically upgrades to the latest version of core.
 It's a best practice to keep core up-to-date to benefit from security and bug fixes, but if you use a site or distribution that relies on an outdated version of core, you may experience incompatibilities.
 If you experience issues, see the troubleshooting documentation for your <a href="https://codex.wordpress.org/Updating_WordPress#Troubleshooting">WordPress</a> or <a href="https://www.drupal.org/troubleshooting"> Drupal</a> upstream.</div>

 The importer accepts either single-file site archives or separate archives of the code, database, and files.
 It accepts file uploads up to 100MB, and can download publicly-accessible archives up to 500MB.
+Acceptable file types include tar, zip or gzip.

 File size limits are per archive.
 Providing three files instead of one effectively increases the entire site import size limit to 1.5GB (500MB code, 500MB databse, 500MB files).